Notes

 The room is largely clean.
 A gentle, tinkling waltz originates somewhere near the ceiling.
 Shelves, covered in chemical flasks and bottles, line either wall, with a gap in the north shelves for a writing desk and typewriter, strewn with papers.

-Shelves, floor-to-ceiling, on the southern and northern walls, contain:
+Shelves: Floor-to-ceiling on the southern and northern walls, containing:

 - Chemical stores: Brown and clear bottles and flasks of ethanol, acetone, ethyl ether, formic acid, and acetic acid.